Kitchen Divas

 They go great with all kinds of amazing pork chop side dishes!
 Our favorites in our house are air fryer corn on the cob and cheesy scalloped potatoes.

-If you love pork chops, try this sweet mandarin pork chops recipe or these sweet and sour pork chops.
+If you love pork chops, try this sweet mandarin pork chops, sweet and sour pork chops or broiled pork chops.

 Why You Will Love This Recipe